The Rap of China: Season 1 (2017)

 The first episode of season one of The Rap of China aired on 24 June 2017.
-The producers were Chinese-Canadian rapper-singer Kris Wu, Taiwanese-American singer Will Pan, Taiwanese rapper MC HotDog and Taiwanese rock musician Chang Chen-yue.
+The producers were Canadian rapper Kris Wu, Taiwanese-American singer Will Pan, Taiwanese rapper MC HotDog and Taiwanese rock musician Chang Chen-yue.
 Notable rappers such as HipHopMan, Tizzy T, PG One, BrAnTB, Jony J, After Journey, VAVA, GAI, Bridge, Ty. and others participated in this season.
 The finals were competed between the top three contestants PG One, GAI and After Journey as well as Jony J, who was resurrected from his earlier elimination.
 PG One and GAI were announced joint winners after the final round of voting ended up in a draw.

 Rounds

 Round One (Open Auditions): Open auditions were held in Beijing.
 Rappers would rap without music and if the producers liked it, they would hand the rapper a chain that indicates that they move on to the next round.

 Round Two (60 Second Rap): Contestants that passed would be given 60 seconds each to present their prepared rap to the producers.
 They only need one producer to pass for them to move on; however, if all the producers fail them, they would be eliminated.

 Round Three (Team Cypher): Contestants draw a name from a hat to pick their temporary team.
 Each team takes a turn to freestyle to a beat on a topic that their producer chose.
 If they don’t get the microphone in the time permitted or their rap is deemed not good enough, they are chosen for elimination.

 Round Four (1 vs 1 Battle): Based on their assessment in the previous round, the contestants chose an opponent to battle against.
 They choose a beat and create a song together that is performed.
 When they battle, producers vote on who was better and the loser is eliminated.
 The 20 contestants who were eliminated in the 1 vs 1 battles return and each producer team chooses one rapper to return.

 Round Five (Team Selection): Each producer team performs in front of the contestants and an audience who votes for their favorite.
 From the votes, the judges earn chances to select rappers to form teams.
 The producers sit on one side of the doors and contestants enter from the opposite room.
 If both the producer and contestant stand at the door, the contestant makes it into that producer's team.
 If not, they will still have a chance at being chosen later on.
 Each team can have up to 5 members.